OWASP/Nettacker/docs/Installation.md

 In recent updates to OWASP Nettacker, the project has transitioned away from using the traditional `requirements.txt` file for dependency management.
 Starting from version 0.4.0, Nettacker adopted Poetry as its package manager instead of the `requirements.txt` file.
 Poetry simplifies dependency management, handling both the installation of dependencies and packaging more efficiently.

 Now, the dependencies for Nettacker are listed in `pyproject.toml`, which is a modern PEP 518 standard.  `pyproject.toml` is also used by Poetry package manager, and the installation process follows a different approach:

- You can install Nettacker directly from PyPI with the command `pip3 install nettacker` or if you have already cloned Nettacker git repo you can run `pip install .` inside the Nettacker folder.
+ You can install Nettacker directly from PyPI with the command:
+ `pip3 install nettacker`
+ or if you have already cloned Nettacker git repo you can run:

+ `pip install .`

+inside the Nettacker folder.

 To see the list of command options you can use: